secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 * Guide Product Managers and Product Designers to conduct research with a high degree of rigor.
 Ensure they are following defined research processes (ex: handbook procedures, opening and closing issues for research studies, documenting actionable insights, etc).

-* Demonstrate, explain, and teach others how to apply a range of research methods, understanding the balance and trade-offs between smart, scrappy research and rigor.
+* Demonstrate, explain, and teach others how to apply a range of research methods, understanding the balance and trade-offs between scrappy research and rigor.

 * Respond to solution validation user research inquiries that are escalated by Product Design.